-So ok, this is going to be a short article.
+So ok, this could potentially be short article.
 If you’ve read our Guide to Grounding you have some idea of the stuff you’ll need in order to properly ground your system, and you have some idea of how important grounding is.
 Without proper grounding, you risk losing everything you own if you put something metal up on the roof.
 Yes folks, it’s that important.

 And yet, our guide doesn’t tell you definitively what you’ll need, just gives you some general parts and guidelines.
 That’s because grounding ordinances are set by your city, county and state.
 A place like Southern California has different rules than, for example, southern Illinois, because California’s largely dry and the fear is more from sparks than lightning.
 Illinois, on the other hand, can get some spectacular storms and that means a lot more chances that your dish or antenna will be a conduit for a gigantic power surge that could fry your equipment and set fire to your home.